-The 25th anniversary featured an academic convocation on Sept.
-22, 1994, with a processional that included Chancellor David Mertes.
+The college kicked off a celebration of its 25th anniversary with an academic convocation on Sept.
+22, 1994, complete with a processional that included Chancellor David Mertes.
 Ruth Newhall was guest speaker, and Mayor George Pederson cut the birthday cake.